-- the judgment does not conflict with a prior judgment rendered in a third-country between the same parties for the same object and cause, to the extent such a judgment rendered in a thirdcountry is enforceable in Luxembourg; and - the party applying for enforcement produces: - a copy of the judgment, meeting the conditions necessary for authenticity; - in the event of a judgment by default, the original or a certified true copy of the document establishing that the summons have been served on the defaulting party; - all documents for the purpose of establishing that, in accordance with its originating law, the judgment is enforceable and has been served; and - a sworn translation of the judgment in French or German made by a sworn translator qualified in Luxembourg.
+in the event of a judgment by default, the original or a certified true copy of the document establishing that the summons have been served on the defaulting party is duly produced; (iii) all documents for the purpose of establishing that, in accordance with its originating law, the judgment is enforceable and has been served; and (iv) a sworn-translation of the judgment in French or German made by a sworn translator qualified in Luxembourg.

-It should also be further noted that Regulation (EC) 805/2004 of 21 April 2004 creating a European Enforcement Order for uncontested claims provides for the abolition of exequatur for judgments on uncontested claims.
+Furthermore, Regulation (EC) 805/2004 of 21 April 2004 creating a European Enforcement Order for uncontested claims provides for the abolition of exequatur for judgments on uncontested claims.

-A judgment which has been certified as a European Enforcement Order in another EU member state, except Denmark, shall be recognised and enforced in Luxembourg without the need for a declaration of enforceability and without any possibility of opposing its recognition.
+A judgment which has been certified as a European Enforcement Order in another EU member state, other than Denmark, will be recognised and enforced in Luxembourg without the need for a declaration of enforceability and without any possibility of opposing its recognition.

 2 Does the legal and regulatory regime in your jurisdiction restrict acquisitions by foreign entities?
-Are there any restrictions on crossborder lending?
+Are there any restrictions on cross-border lending?

 There are no restrictions on acquisitions made by foreign entities.
 In addition, there are no restrictions on cross-border lending.
 EU credit institutions may provide credit through either a branch or in accordance with rules relating to freedom of provision of services so long as this activity is regulated by the regulatory authorities of their home country.
-The exercise of this activity on the Luxembourg territory is not subject to authorisation by the Luxembourg supervisory authority.
+The exercise of this activity on Luxembourg territory is not subject to authorisation by the Luxembourg supervisory authority (CSSF - Commission de supervision du secteur financier).

 Intra-group financing is also not subject to regulatory supervision.
-Other funding can be freely made to Luxembourg entities so long as their activity does not qualify as an activity of the financial sector (ie, the activity is not carried out in a professional and usual way on the Luxembourg territory or the funding entity is subject in its territory of origin to a supervision equivalent to that existing in Luxembourg).
+Other funding can be freely made to Luxembourg entities so long as their activity does not qualify as an activity of the financial sector, ie the activity is not carried out in a professional and usual way on Luxembourg territory and/or the funding entity is subject in its territory of origin to a supervision equivalent to that existing in Luxembourg.